beatngu13/pdf-zoom-wizard/README.md

 If you're a user, you're at the right place.
 Read down below to check out the features of the Wizard and see how to get started.
 If you're a developer, please head on to the [wiki](https://bitbucket.org/beatngu13/pdfbookmarkwizard/wiki/) section.

-The PDF Bookmark Wizard is free software under [GNU GPLv3](http://www.gnu.org/licenses/), so feel free to have a try on it.
+This is free software under [GNU GPLv3](http://www.gnu.org/licenses/), so feel free to have a try on it.

 ## Features ##